I don’t tell people what I do in the woo closet, unless they already know.

 But I should believe in it all anyway.
 My brother and I are quite astrologically tied, and some of those ties are karmic.
 My Moon is conjunct his ascendant.
 His Jupiter conjunct my North Node, his Venus and Pluto conjunct my Saturn, his Sun and Uranus conjunct my Mercury and Uranus, his Mars conjunct my Midheaven.
 Like a lot of siblings, we could have been spouses in past lives, but I don’t think we were.
 I’m pretty sure, for reasons I wrote later on, that he was either my son (if I ever had children in a past life, not likely legitimate ones) or my baby brother.
 It seems that my brother was born to experience childhood, creativity and joy (5th house North Node), equal relationships and partnerships (7th house emphasis), personal transformation (8th House Sun conjunct Uranus), spiritual action (Mars conjunct Neptune), and to not fear being seen as different (the Moon in Capricorn in the 10th house) or independence.

 My brother has an IQ of about 65.
 He is also mildly autistic, and may have central auditory processing disorder.
 From what I remember, he’s been diagnosed with everything from food allergies to ADD.
-Yet, his life is not materials for the inspiration porn that people who don’t have disabled loved ones share all over social media.
+Yet, his life is not material for the inspiration porn that people who don’t have disabled loved ones share all over social media.
 He grew up in the same family I did.
 Same limitations.
 Same fight for the same limited resources.
 Same bad neighborhood.
 Same ignorant people.
 Same ignorant extended family.
 Same dysfunctional family.
 Same problems.
 He has done nothing to inspire inspirational porn, and neither has his parents.
-He has done nothing in his life that I may immediately predict for someone like this.
+He has done nothing in his life that I may immediately predict for someone else with this natal chart.
 Granted, the dependency on others, as shown by the third-quadrant emphasis, is obvious.
 But I don’t see him experiencing joy, or creativity, or equal partnerships, or transformation, or spirituality, or independence, and not in his chart, but in real life.
 Actually, I think his life sucks, and right now, I can’t do anything about it other than wait and start a special needs fund for him.